lit/lit.dev/packages/lit-dev-content/site/articles/article/redux-reactive-controllers.md

 - [`hostUpdate()`](/docs/api/controllers/#ReactiveController.hostUpdate)
 - [`hostUpdated()`](/docs/api/controllers/#ReactiveController.hostUpdated)

-In Lit `hostConnected()` is called when the host component is placed in the DOM or if the element is already placed in the DOM and the Reactive Controller was just attached.
+In Lit, `hostConnected()` is called when the host component is placed in the DOM, or, if the component is already placed in the DOM, when the Reactive Controller is attached to the component.
 This is a good place to do initialization work when the host component is ready to be used such as adding event listeners.

-Similarly `hostDisconnected()` is called when the element is removed from the DOM.
+Similarly, `hostDisconnected()` is called when the element is removed from the DOM.
 This is a good place to do some cleanup work such as removing event listeners.

 `hostUpdate()` is called before the element is about to render or re-render.
 This is a good place to synchronize or compute state before rendering.

 `hostUpdated()` is called after an element has just rendered or re-rendered.
 This is a good place to synchronize or compute a state that is reliant on rendered DOM.
 It is often discouraged to request an update to the host in this part of the lifecycle unless absolutely necessary as it may cause an unnecessary re-render of the component just after it has already rendered.
-Request host updates in `hostUpdated()` only when `hostUpdate()` cannot be utilized.
+Request host updates in `hostUpdated()` only when `hostUpdate()` cannot be utilized and add guards against infinite re-renders.

 ### ReactiveControllerHost

 Reactive Controllers typically have access to an instance of an object that implements the `ReactiveControllerHost` interface, which is often passed to them upon initialization.
 This allows the Reactive Controller to attach itself to the host and request that it update and re-render.
+Lit elements implement this so they can serve as Reactive Controller hosts, but the Reactive Controller pattern is not exclusive to Lit.

 The `ReactiveControllerHost` interface exposes three methods and one property: